Which Bond Strategy Is Right for You?

 Solution: Barbell

 Like a ladder, a barbell strategy involves purchasing bonds with different maturity dates.
-However, a barbell focuses exclusively on short- and longer-term bonds—and avoids medium-term bonds entirely.
+However, a barbell focuses exclusively on short- and longer-term bonds—and avoids intermediate-term bonds entirely.
 While bonds with longer maturities tend to offer higher yields, shortening your bond maturities generally reduces income and interest-rate risk.

-This strategy may make less sense as the Federal Reserve pulls back on its recent schedule of relatively aggressive rate hikes.
-"Once interest rates start falling again, investors utilizing a barbell approach may wish to shift more of their maturing principal back toward longer-term bonds, similar to a traditional bond ladder," Collin says.
+This strategy may make less sense as the Federal Reserve lowers interest rates.
+Once rates start falling, investors utilizing a barbell approach may wish to shift more of their maturing principal back toward longer-term bonds, similar to a traditional bond ladder.

 How to build a barbell